xzzhang2/xzzhang2.github.io/pages/pubs.md

 ---

 My research focuses on comparative political communication, digital journalism, media and public health, and digital humanities, using computational methods (i.e., social network analysis, text mining, and machine learning), online experiments, and comparative social surveys.
-My four major research streams are:
+My major research streams are:

   1. **comparative political communication** and digital politics, with a cross-polity and cross-disciplinary perspective;
-  2. **the sociology of news** in the digital age, focusing on the production and effects of digital news when emerging and disruptive information and communication technologies are introduced to the newsrooms;
+  2. **the sociology of digital news**, focusing on the production and effects of digital journalism when emerging and disruptive technologies are introduced to the newsrooms;
   3. **health communication**, focusing on how cultural and political factors, as well as medium and message features affect the effectiveness of health promotional messages in a multimedia environment, and
   4. **digital popular culture**, especially the reflection of gender and power in the digital public sphere.